 CIBI Food philosophy - A celebration of local produce and culture

-Meg says: “I grew up in a traditional Japanese small town, living with my relatively large family in a compact neighbourhood, relatives always close by and where everyone ate locally and seasonally.
-The growing, cooking and enjoyment of food was closely aligned with the changing seasons, and deeply embedded in our lives.
+“I grew up in a small traditional Japanese town, living with my large family in a small neighbourhood.
+We always had relatives close by and everyone ate locally and seasonally.
+The growing, cooking and enjoyment of food were closely aligned with the changing seasons and deeply embedded in our lives.

 Each season was known for its vegetables, fruit, river fish and seafood, starting with the sprouts of wild mountain vegetables in spring, through summer greens, to autumn pumpkins and the all-important rice harvest.
 Seafood and river fish had their own cycle of what is running and best eating throughout the seasons.
 Everyone had their own plots, so a flow of fresh produce and seafood was exchanged between family and friends throughout the year, with the excess preserved naturally and stored to add variety and ensure a healthy balance.

 Today we treasure this approach to food, but as a cibi (little one) that’s just how it was.
-It came naturally to eat local and fresh, because it was the best and cheapest — as well as the tastiest because most of it went straight into the kitchen and never even got as far as the fridge.
-There were no packaged foods because everything we needed was available.
+It came naturally to eat local and fresh because it was the best available and cheapest — as well as the tastiest because most of it went straight into the kitchen and never even got as far as the fridge.
+There were no packaged foods because everything we needed was accessible.

-The art of presentation, from hearty winter one-pot dishes through to elaborate New Year’s feasts, also reflected local arts, crafts and manufacture in the selection of pottery, wood and metal dishes that we used.
-It is a growing cycle, cooking and eating culture that has evolved locally in towns and cities throughout Japan for many centuries.
+The art of presentation, from hearty winter one-pot dishes to elaborate New Year’s feasts also reflected local arts, crafts and manufacture in the selection of pottery, wood and metal dishes that we used.
+It is a growing cycle of cooking and eating culture that has evolved locally in towns and cities throughout Japan for many centuries.
 No wonder it came naturally!